bachelor-2014/report/v2/tracking.md

 of the three filters.

 The image used for the experiments and the results can be seen in figure
-\ref{fig:tracking_experiment}.
-The image \ref{fig:tracking_experiment_original}
-was grabbed from a video of moving droplets.
+\ref{fig:tracking_experiment_original}.
+The image was grabbed from a video of moving droplets.
 As mentioned, the salt and pepper noise is of course artificially added, and quite extensive.
 It is not of crucial importance that the chosen blurring technique will be able to remove all of this noise.

 \begin{figure}
     \centering